Whose LINE is it?

 The next day, NBTC secretary-general Takorn Tantasith said that, based on the regulator’s “examination” of the service, LINE Mobile was not a new mobile operator or MVNO, but a new mobile-phone service package of DTAC TriNet, a subsidiary of mobile operator Total Access Communication (DTAC).

 Which is still highly questionable, given the interview in Bangkok Post with a DTAC employee regarding LINE Mobile as a MVNO.
 That DTAC TriNet hasn’t informed the public that they are the provider.
 That wannabe customers can’t use their existing DTAC SIM or DTAC customer service.
-That there apparently is a LINE Mobile (Thailand) company in Thailand, as shown on the LINE Mobile (Thailand) LinkedIn profile, and about 10 other reasons why LINE Mobile Thailand is a MVNO setup
+That there apparently is a LINE Mobile (Thailand) company in Thailand, as shown on the LINE Mobile (Thailand) LinkedIn profile.

 It did take LINE Company (Thailand) more than a week to write the letter, and although this is probably an achievement in itself for a company like LINE, who are used to communicate using limited characters and stickers, it is even more amazing that the regulator concluded that – all was fine, and that’s all.